Skip to main content

 Understanding Sexual Function beyond the Obvious

 Sexual response involves a complex interplay of physiological and neurological processes.
-It is not simply a mechanical event; rather, it represents a culmination of signaling, hormonal influences, and vascular responses.
+It is not simply a mechanical event; rather, it represents a culmination of central nervous system signaling, hormonal influences, and vascular responses.
 Traditional approaches to sexual dysfunction have often focused on the immediate physical mechanisms, particularly blood flow.
 However, a more comprehensive view acknowledges the brain’s central role in initiating and modulating desire and arousal.

 Introducing PT-141 and Traditional Approaches